 - Names and contact information for two academic or professional references

-Applicants will be selected in a competitive process, including interviews to be held October 4 or 5, 2018.
+Applicants will be selected in a competitive process, including interviews to be held in late September or early October.

 When putting together the application materials, applicants should keep in mind the selection criteria: